ryasmi/Pledges/readme.md

 None.

 **Returns**
-{Object} state: The current state of the promise (either "unfulfilled", "fulfilled", or "rejected").
+{String} state: The current state of the promise (either "unfulfilled", "fulfilled", or "rejected").

 ### 3.5 restrict
 Restricts access to the promise.